Perdex/Iothon_haptic_feedback/README.MD

 The same technique could also be applied to other sports such as golf, dancing, boxing, wall climbing etc.

+## Motivation

+- We wanted to show that AR is more than added visual elements.
+- We wanted to make a device that has proper hardware
+- We wanted to create something actually useful right now

 ## Description

 The software gives feedback from the badminton strokes by using haptic feedback sensors.
 To start using this application, set the camera phone towards the badminton court.
 Place the haptic feedback sensors to your arm.